Menu

 This trend has continued throughout the last decade, as another paper points out that the average cost of raising a child till the age of 21 has increased by 37% over the last ten years.

-Several factors play a significant role in facilitating this trend, inflation being one of the most impactful ones.
+Several factors significantly facilitate this trend, inflation being one of the most impactful factors.
 This guide outlines some of the most crucial costs parents must cover when raising a child in the UK.

 The average cost of raising a child 0-18